 Can Parrots Die from Cigarette Smoke?

-Cigarette smoke can kill a parrot because long-term exposure to secondhand smoke can result in your parrot developing various illnesses, leading to:
+Long-term exposure to secondhand smoke can result in a parrot developing illnesses, leading to:

 - Breathing troubles

 While this is true for many pets exposed to secondhand smoke, birds are at significant risk.

 So, your macaw is more likely to experience breathing problems than your dog because parrots have a unique respiratory system, making them more susceptible to toxins or airborne chemicals.

 Parrots have a series of air sacs spread throughout their inner chest.

 This unique setup means a parrot will have every breath of air pass through it twice.
 A parrot can take in more oxygen from the air by using an effective gas exchange mechanism in its blood vessels.